GI2023-GenerativeGI/GI2023/README.md

 Genetic algorithm / novelty search for discovering generative artwork via evolving a grammar-based solution.

+## ASE-GI Results

+All of our results published in the paper are hosted on [Zenodo](https://zenodo.org/record/8170436).
+This archive comprises all output images from each evolutionary run as well as the population data per-replicate.

 ## Usage

 I used Python 3.8, though it should work for most current versions of Python.